maxfahl/cursor-agent-master-prompt/prompt.md

   must be copied verbatim and in full, including all steps, sub-steps, commands, and HALT orders.
   It should be wrapped in a markdown code block to preserve formatting.

+# Current protocol execution step: [The number of the current protocol execution step]

 # Task Analysis
 - Purpose of the [TASK].
 - Issues identified, including: